dancornutt/Porsche944/07K_Swap.md

 ### Fuel Pump

-Most likely we will opt for the Bosche 044 pump but that is still a future purchase.
+Most likely we will opt for the Bosch 044 pump but that is still a future purchase.

 ### Fuel Lines